 Following graduation from law school, Professor Chamallas clerked for the Honorable Charles Clark of the U.S. Court of Appeals for the Fifth Circuit and served as an attorney for the U.S. Department of Labor, Office of the Solicitor, Civil Rights Division.

 At the Moritz College of Law, she teaches Torts, Employment Discrimination, and Gender and the Law.
-Professor Chamallas was the recipient of the University Distinguished Lecturer Award in 2006.
+Professor Chamallas was the recipient of the Distinguished Lecturer Award in 2006 and the University Distinguished Scholar Award in 2013.